 A paddle is a great tool.
 It helps you move forward, stop, and increase speed, and it helps you maintain your balance.

 With the paddle in hand, use it as a lever to save your balance if you feel unstable.
 Just by sticking it in the water, you can save yourself from falling in.
+For more information about how to use your paddle to maintain balance, check out this quick video:

 Now, paddle, paddle, paddle.
 With some momentum behind you, your legs will become comfortable standing on the water.